plus3it/AMIgen6/RHEL6/README.notes_for_RHEL6.md

 Creation of RHEL 6 AMIs requires slight alteration to the chroot-build process:
 * First, launch a license-included RHEL 6 AMI from the Amazon Marketplace.
-This instance will include access to all of the base and update RPMs and the components needed to provide access to those components within your AMI
+This instance will include access to all of the base and update RPMs and the components needed to provide access to those components within your AMI.
+This will be your AMI-builder instance.
-* First, within the launced, license-included instance, create a local cache of all of the RPMs required to perform the chroot-build of RHEL 6
+* Next, from your AMI-builder instance, create a local cache of all of the RPMs required to perform the chroot-build of RHEL 6 (see note, below, about the `LocalRepoSetup.sh` utility)
-* Instead of executing the ChrootBuild1.sh step (outlined in the README.scripts file), execute:
+* After creating the localized RPM installation-cache, follow the the steps enumerated in this project's `README.scripts` file.
+When you reach the step where you would execute `ChrootBuild.sh` step (for CentOS or other public/free EL6 distributions), manually-execute, instead:
 ~~~
 yum --disablerepo=* --enablerepo=build-cache --enablerepo=epel --nogpgcheck --installroot=${CHROOT} install -y
 ~~~